From protocol logic to defensible, review-ready decision models — locked and verified at every stage.

 Result

-We proceed only after the Architecture + Scenario Pack v1 + Verification Plan for that decision are approved.
+We proceed only after the Architecture + Scenario Pack v1 + Verification Plan are approved.

-We translate the locked architecture into explicit equations and formalize the input/output definitions as an official schema.
+We translate the locked architecture into explicit equations and formalize the input/output definitions as an official schema so the computation cannot drift during implementation.

 Deliverables